interactive-sonification/pya/README.md

   * Aspec - an audio spectrum class, using rfft as real-valued signals are always implied
   * Astft - an audio STFT (short-term Fourier transform) class

-pyA can be used for
+pya can be used for
 * multi-channel audio processing
 * auditory display and sonification
 * sound synthesis experiment